-It feels like just yesterday I was doing the mental gymnastics with the class of 2021 around this central question: to test or not to test?
+It feels like just yesterday I was doing mental gymnastics with the class of 2021 around this central question: to test or not to test?
 In the face of a pandemic and racial injustices, it felt -- and frankly, continues to feel -- like an unnecessary hurdle to ask students to jump over.
 I'm of the mindset (as are, well, thousands of colleges and educators) that standardized testing is at best inaccurate and at worst inequitable, so I'm hopeful that standardized testing starts to fade away.
-The US has had test-optional schools since 1969, and this pandemic has thankfully accelerated that trend.
+The US has had test-optional schools and universities since 1969, and this pandemic has thankfully accelerated that trend.

 While some universities and colleges had the foresight to make test-optional or test-blind decisions for two- or three-year trial runs (or, some permanently), the majority of colleges who limited their test-optional decision to last cycle alone will need to make a new decision for the class of 2022.
 So, juniors find themselves in limbo, much like the class before them.